zjuyzj/mysql-postgresql-converter/README.md

 - Guard against replacing '0000-00-00 00:00:00' inside SQL text fields.
 - Replace all MySQL zero-byte string literals `\0`.
 This is safe as of GitLab 6.8 because the GitLab database schema contains no binary columns.
+- Add the `index_create_statements.rb` script to concurrently recreate indices dropped by `dbconverter.py`.

 How to use
 ----------